albarkeo/auto-question-formatter/README.md

 Add a "---" or "+++" between each question

 ## Example of Accepted Inputs
+Use the following sample input as a test in the text converter (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program (download the .exe)

 ```
 What is the capital of Australia?